flatironinstitute/NoRMCorre/README.md

 ## Acknowledgements

-Example dataset is kindly provided from Andrea Giovannucci, taken at Wang lab (Princeton University).
+The 2p example dataset is kindly provided from Andrea Giovannucci, taken at Wang lab (Princeton University).
+The 1p example dataset is kindly provided by Daniel Aharoni and Peyman Golshani (UCLA, [Miniscope project](http://miniscope.org)).

 ## References